Need advice? Call Now, Schedule a Meeting or Contact Us

 • Coordinating project-to-project communication.

-A purpose a PMO serves can be for a single project or set up as a separate unit within the organisation.
+To understand what is the purpose of what is pmo in project management, a PMO can be for a single project or set up as a separate unit within the organisation.
 Once the project it supports is finished, the PMO will be decommissioned.
 But just because it is no longer needed for the project it was created for, its members and infrastructure still may be merged to serve another project as a new PMO.
 That, however, runs the risk of the 'new' PMO transferring projects without making the necessary adjustments to the PMO's constituents to enable it to cater to the new project, resulting in a 'one-size-fits-all' approach to project management.

 3 types of PMO